The California Science Center will host the 66th Annual California State Science Fair on April 24 and 25, 2017.

 The California State Science Fair, established in 1952, is the culminating event for California students in grades 6 through 12 who have won top honors in local, county or regional science fairs.

-This year’s fair drew 941 middle and high school students from 421 schools statewide competing for nearly $60,000 in awards in 22 project categories ranging from Aerodynamics to Zoology.
+In 2016, the 65th Annual California State Science Fair drew 941 middle and high school students from 421 schools statewide competing for nearly $60,000 in awards in 22 project categories ranging from Aerodynamics to Zoology.